chrishayuk/chuk-mcp-pptx/examples/README.md

 ## 📚 Archive

-Test and debug scripts have been moved to the `archive/` folder for reference.
+Old examples and test scripts have been moved to the `archive/` folder for reference.

 **Archived Duplicates** (consolidated into new showcases):
 - `beautiful_themes_demo.py` → Consolidated into `themes_showcase.py`